d-Rickyy-b/Python-BlackJackBot/README.md

 This is the code for my Telegram Bot with which you can play the game Black Jack.
 You can find it here: https://telegram.me/BlackJackBot

-The main file, which needs to be executed is "main.py".
+The main file, which needs to be executed is 'main.py'.
-You need to put your API-Token in the right place.
+You need to put your API-Token in the right place in the main file.

 ## Other Software